bigbluebutton/bigbluebutton/docs/docs/new-features.md

 ## Overview

-This document gives you an overview of BigBlueButton 2.6.

 BigBlueButton 2.6 offers users improved usability, increased engagement, and more performance.

 - **Usability** - making common functions (such as raise hand) easier